allisonmackey/amackey693.github.io/README.md

 ## Technologies Used

-_HTML, CSS, & Bootstrap were used to create this web page_
+_HTML, CSS, & Bootstrap were used to create this web page.
+I used HTML to create links to photos in the header of the page, these links go to my instagram, a pdf of my resume and a link to send me an email!_

 ### License